 He might have been able to stay had he had access to a long-term care policy.
 These are helpful in either utilizing a facility or bringing in help, unless you don’t have one.
 My dad was disqualified for a policy because he has diabetes: just the condition that would require long term care at some point.
 His other medical complications–heart disease, legally blind, mild cognitive impairment–require additional care, but also get in the way of qualifying him for any programs.
 That’s the Catch-22, isn’t it?
 We need insurance to cover the illnesses and diseases that challenge our well-being, yet these are the very things that deny us the coverage–the dreaded pre-existing condition.
 I believe it’s gotten to the point where insurance shouldn’t even have the word “insure” in its meaning nor Medicare the word “care” in its name.

 The national conversation begins and ends with whether or not we should have the so-called Medicare for all, single payer or continue with the Affordable Care Act.
 What I don’t hear is how we have allowed these kinds of businesses to set the bar for caring for our sick and elderly.
 Why aren’t we talking—or asking our elected officials—about dismantling the choke-hold the insurance lobby has on our country?
 Have we become so complacent that we simply accept that this is the way it has become?
+Are there other options?
 Why are we all okay to accept–and pay for–this Machiavellian system of care?